imsamarth123/Breast_Cancer_Prediction/README.md

 # Breast_Cancer_Prediction
-About A web application built using Django and a Machine Learning model (Logistic Regression) that predicts whether a tumor is malignant or benign based on user-inputted medical data.
-The model was trained on a standard dataset, and the app provides real-time predictions with a user-friendly interface.
+A web application developed using Django and a Machine Learning model (Logistic Regression) that predicts whether a tumor is malignant or benign based on user-inputted medical data.
+Trained on a standard dataset, the model delivers real-time predictions through a user-friendly interface.

 ## 🚀 Live Demo